-For entropy based flow aggregation, before reaching $m{max}$ , its memory usage is larger than that of basic NetFlow, due to the overhead caused by the new data structure, as we analyzed in Section VI-A1.
-Its export bandwidth is the same as that of basic NetFlow.
-At around 2000 sec, the memory usage exceeds $m{max}$ .
+For entropy based flow aggregation, before reaching m{max} , its memory usage is larger than that of basic NetFlow, due to the overhead caused by the new data structure, as we analyzed in Section VI-A-I. Its export bandwidth is the same as that of basic NetFlow.
+At around 2000 s, the memory usage exceeds $m{\rm max}$.
 The algorithm identifies the cluster of the simulated worm spread (with the same srcIP) and aggregates flows in this cluster.
 Both the memory usage and export bandwidth are much lower than those of basic NetFlow.
-At around 2700 sec, the simulated DoS attack is generated, so the memory usage exceeds $m{max}$ again, which triggers the second aggregation.
-The third aggregation occurs at around 3800 sec.
-The reason is that we use an active timer of 30 minutes, so the metaflow generated from aggregation at 2000 sec is terminated and exported at 3800 sec.
-But because packets in this worm spread have not stopped, many new generated flows make the memory usage reach $m{max}$ again and trigger the third aggregation.
-At the time when system performs aggregation (around 2000 sec, 2700 sec, 3800 sec), the peak memory usage is a little higher than $m{max}$ , which includes the additional temporary memory used in identifying the desired sub-clusters.
+At around 2700 s, the simulated DoS attack is generated, so the memory usage exceeds m{max} again, which triggers the second aggregation.
+The third aggregation occurs at around 3800 s.
+The reason is that we use an active timer of 30 minutes, so the metaflow generated from aggregation at 2000 s is terminated and exported at 3800 s.
+But because packets in this worm spread have not stopped, many new generated flows make the memory usage reach $m{\rm max}$ again and trigger the third aggregation.
+At